shereefsakr/7ctos.github.io/README.md

 # Contributing

 This page is a [repo on GitHub](https://github.com/7ctos/7ctos.github.io/tree/main) hosted by the [7CTOs Community](https://7ctos.com/).
+For instructions on how to contribute, please read [Contributing](/docs/CONTRIBUTING.md).